DanielRudrich/SimpleCompressor/docs/lookAheadLimiter.md

 ### Comparison of look-ahead and no-look-ahead
 Let's take a look at what look-ahead is doing.
-The following figure shows the testsignal mentioned above, and the outputs of the SimpleCompressor plug-in (without look-ahead) and the LookAheadCompressor (well, with look-ahead).
+The following figure shows the test signal mentioned above, and the outputs of the SimpleCompressor plug-in (without look-ahead) and the LookAheadCompressor (well, with look-ahead).

 ![Compressor Comparison](LookaheadComparison.png)